Waffles32/madness/README.md

 # madness

-Madness orchestrates the HTTP request-response cycle using context functions to build abstractions and route functions to transform abstractions into a HTTP responses.
+Madness orchestrates the HTTP request-response cycle using context functions to build abstractions and route functions to transform abstractions into a HTTP response.

 It is built upon the fabulous [werkzeug](https://github.com/pallets/werkzeug) routing system.